Has your fear of traveling held you back even though you really want to travel the world?

 If you’re nervous about forgetting your passport, set up a reminder on your phone.
 Create a packing list for yourself or confirm your flight and hotel reservations.

 Also, overcome travel anxiety by taking care of yourself in the days before your departure.
 Do what you need to get enough sleep.
-Eat healthy foods, drink water.
+Eat healthy foods and drink water.
 We even take travel probiotics for extra immune support.

 Above all else, be kind to yourself.
 Remember you’re a human being, not a robot.
 Feeling anxious or a little nervous before a trip is actually pretty normal for nearly everyone.
 But these feelings shouldn’t own you.